Pet financing: Should you get a pet loan?

-Advancements in veterinary science have made it easier for animals to get the treatment that they need, though it can still be expensive.
-You may need to look into pet financing to pay for the treatment.
-Luckily, a variety of veterinary financing options can help if your pet is sick, from pet loans to vet loans.
+Luckily, various veterinary financing options can help if you need assistance financing your pet’s needs, from pet loans to vet loans.
 There are even pet surgery financing options or pet loans for bad credit to help you cover the cost of treatment.

 What is a pet loan?

-A pet loan is just like a personal loan, there is an application process to qualify.
-The lender will review your credit history and financial information to determine whether you qualify for a loan.
+A pet loan is a personal loan that can be used to cover pet expenses.
+Pet loans are offered by banks, credit unions and online lenders.
+Once you apply, the lender will review your credit history and financial information to determine whether you qualify for a loan.
 If you qualify, the lender will propose terms including a spending limit and the interest rate for the loan.

-If you’re seeking a pet loan for help with vet bills, know that these loans have a fixed term, meaning that you have to repay them within an agreed-upon period of time.
+If you’re seeking a pet loan for help with vet bills, know that these loans have a fixed term, meaning that you have to repay them within an agreed-upon period.
 The other terms of the loan typically vary by lender and your financial situation.

 Average cost to take care of a pet

-The average cost of taking care of a pet will depend on a number of factors.
-Among them are the type of pet you own, the size of that pet and the environment in which you raise the pet.
+The average cost of caring for a pet will depend on factors like the type of animal, the size of that pet and the environment in which you raise the pet.

 Caring for a dog will cost an average of $1,391 annually.
 This price includes such expenses as food, routine medical care and preventative medications such as heartworm and flea and tick medications.
 You can expect to spend about $300 per year on food and about $225 on routine medical visits as part of the annual cost.
 Additional expenses you should be prepared for as a dog owner include treats, toys and grooming.

-Dogs also have one-time start-up costs, which amount to about $1030.
-These costs include paying for having the dog spayed or neutered, which is about $300, and initial medical and vaccination expenses, totaling another $300.
-You might also invest in a dog carrier for your furry friend, as well as microchipping and training materials, which cost $50, $20, and $200 respectively.
+Dogs also have one-time start-up costs, which amount to about $1030, according to data from the ASPCA.
+These costs include paying for having the dog spayed or neutered for about $300 and initial medical and vaccination expenses, totaling another $300.
+You might also invest in a dog carrier for your furry friend and microchipping and training materials, which cost $50, $20, and $200, respectively.

-A cat is slightly less expensive than a dog, according to the ASPCA, costing about $1,149 per year.
+According to the ASPCA, a cat is slightly less expensive than a dog, costing about $1,149 per year.
 This estimate includes $225 for food, $160 for annual medical care needs and $140 for preventative medications.

-The start-up costs associated with adding a cat to your family are less than half that of a dog at $455 and include $150 for spaying or neutering, $175 for an initial medical visit and $20 for a microchip.
+The start-up costs associated with adding a cat to your family are less than half that of a dog at $455, including $150 for spaying or neutering, $175 for an initial medical visit and $20 for a microchip.

-Before buying a pet fish, it’s a good idea to thoroughly research the care involved and the equipment required for the type of fish you are considering.
-A simple bowl is just $10 to $20, but fish tanks can cost more than $1000 on the high-end depending how large or elaborate a tank you purchase.
+Before buying a pet fish, research the care and equipment required for the type of fish you are considering.
+The average annual cost to care for a fish is $520, but the actual cost depends on the choices you make for your pet.
+A simple bowl is just $10 to $20, but fish tanks can cost more than $1000 on the high-end, depending on how large or elaborate a tank you purchase.

 Supplies required for maintaining a healthy fish tank include a filtration system for the water, which generally costs $5 to $15 for every 10 gallons of tank water.

-Gravel, fish tank decor and plants for your tank are some of the other start-up costs to bear in mind.
+Gravel, fish tank decor and plants for your tank are some other start-up costs to bear.
 Prices for these items range significantly depending on your taste and selection.
 Gravel will cost up to $50 or more depending on tank size, as will decor.
 You can expect to spend anywhere from $5 to $25 on plants.

-The cost of owning a reptile can vary significantly depending on the specific type of pet you choose.
-A lizard can cost $190 to $260 per year, while an iguana may be as much as $250 to $350 annually.
+The cost of owning a reptile can vary significantly depending on your pet type.
+A lizard can cost $190 to $260 annually, while an iguana may be as much as $250 to $350 annually.
 The annual costs of a pet snake range from $250 to $450.
-Each of these annual estimates includes such expenses as veterinary care, food, and start-up supplies like cages or tanks and heat lamps.
+These annual estimates include expenses such as veterinary care, food, and start-up supplies like cages or tanks and heat lamps.

 Reasons to take out a pet loan

-If your pet needs surgery or major treatments, the bills can be astronomical, and most vets won’t offer in-house financing for your vet bills.
-This can cause an issue if you can’t afford to pay out of pocket, or you don’t have enough room on your credit cards to finance them.
+The bills can be astronomical if your pet needs surgery or major treatments.
+Most vets won’t offer in-house financing for your vet bills.
+This can cause an issue if you can’t afford to pay out of pocket or if you don’t have enough room on your credit cards to finance them.

 Pet loans can help to pay for major costs if you don’t have pet insurance or the free cash to pay for expensive medical treatment for your pet.
-This means your dear pet gets the necessary treatment they deserve without additional delays.
-With the help of a pet loan, you can make a decisive decision about your pet’s health care so they receive comfort sooner.
+With the help of a pet loan, you can make a quicker decision about your pet’s health care so they receive comfort sooner.
 In an emergency situation, having access to a pet loan can be a life or death scenario for your pet.

 Alternative financing options

-If pet surgery financing expenses are piling up, a pet loan isn’t the only way you can get help with vet bills.
-Depending on the circumstances, alternative financing options can be just as useful as a pet loan.
-You may be able to:
+If you need help financing your pet’s medical bills or you want to purchase a service or emotional support animal, a pet loan is not the only option.
+Depending on the circumstances, alternative financing options can be just as useful as a pet loan:

-- Pay with credit: Another financing option is to pay for medical expenses with a credit card, but it can be risky for a number of reasons.
-Using credit allows you to pay for the high costs of vet bills over time, but the average credit card interest rate is about 16%, which means you’re going to be paying a lot of interest with this method unless you have a credit card with a low or introductory zero interest rate.
+- Credit: Using credit allows you to pay for the high costs of vet bills or service dog training over time.
+However, the average credit card interest rate is about 16%, which means you will be paying a lot of interest with this method unless you have a credit card with a low or introductory zero interest rate.

-- Vet schools or low-cost vet options: If you can’t find a non-profit that can help, look into vet schools or low-cost vet clinics.
-Vet schools often have affordable clinics associated with them, and your pet can often get the treatment it needs at a fraction of the cost quoted by other clinics.
-Some areas — rural or low income areas, for example — are serviced by low-cost vet options, which can also greatly reduce the cost of your pet’s treatment if you qualify.
+- Vet schools or low-cost vet options: Vet schools often have affordable clinics that allow students to practice, so your pet can often get the treatment it needs at a fraction of the cost quoted by other clinics.
+Some areas may also have low-cost vet options.

 The bottom line

-If your pet needs to undergo a veterinary procedure or treatment urgently, a pet loan is a useful way to finance your pet’s medical expenses at an affordable rate, compared to using a credit card.
+If your pet needs a veterinary procedure or you need a service dog or emotional support animal, a pet loan can be a useful way to cover the expense at an affordable rate.